OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Automated password guessing attacks can be performed using a number of tools.
 For HTTP(S) services, using an interception proxy is a viable option.
 For example, you can use [Burp Suite Intruder](https://portswigger.net/burp/help/intruder_using.html "Using Burp Suite Intruder") to perform both wordlist-based and brute-force attacks.

 > Please keep in mind that when using Burp Suite Community Edition, a throttling mechanism will be activated after several requests that will slow down your attacks with Burp Intruder dramatically.
-Also no build-in passwords lists are available in this version.
+Also no built-in password lists are available in this version.
 If you want to execute a real brute force attack use either Burp Suite Professional or OWASP ZAP.

 Execute the following steps for a wordlist based brute force attack with Burp Intruder: